konynunez/capstone-3/README.md

 # Capstone-3
 ## By Kony Nunez
-### TODO App that you can create, edit, and delete a task.
+### Tasks App that you can create, edit, and delete a task.
+You can log in and out and register.

 #